 - Mentoring is required for all students who are admitted conditionally to the GPC.
 Mentoring is also required for students who demonstrate skills deficits or problematic behavior determined that warrant remediation via a Mentoring Plan.
-Mentoring is typically discontinued once students have demonstrated necessary growth in skills or behavior (e.g., met the terms of their conditional acceptance or Mentoring Plan); mentoring can continue at students' request. - Mentoring is recommended for students who appear at-risk for demonstrating skills deficits or problematic behavior that could warrant remediation in the future.
-When mentoring is recommended by the core faculty, it is strongly encouraged but optional for the student. - Mentoring can also be requested by students who would appreciate a higher level of support beyond the universal supports provided by the program.
+Mentoring is typically discontinued once students have demonstrated necessary growth in skills or behavior (e.g., met the terms of their conditional acceptance or Mentoring Plan); mentoring can continue at students' request.
+In particular, anyone receiving a 1 or 2 on their Site Supervisor Evaluation and/or End-of-Semester Evaluations may be required to complete mentoring. - Mentoring is recommended for students who appear at-risk for demonstrating skills deficits or problematic behavior that could warrant remediation in the future.
+When mentoring is recommended by the core faculty, it is strongly encouraged but optional for the student.
+Students receiving a 3 on any evaluations may be recommended to engage in mentoring as an additional support system. - Mentoring can also be requested by students who would appreciate a higher level of support beyond the universal supports provided by the program.
 Students can request mentoring at any point during the academic year.

 Students deserve a voice in choosing their mentor.
-Our four core faculty members (Cain-Baxter, Lee, Morrow, and Reid) can each serve as a mentor, when their schedules allow.
+Our core faculty members (Cain-Baxter, Hawk-Purcell, Morrow, Reid, and Schwartz) can each serve as a mentor, when their schedules allow.
 When mentoring is requested, recommended, or required, the core faculty will discuss who is available to provide mentoring and share a list of possible mentors with the student in need.
 The student can then select a mentor from that list.
-Since the GPC has a small core faculty, it is unlikely that all four core faculty members will be available to initiate mentoring every semester.
+Since the GPC has a small core faculty, it is unlikely that all core faculty members will be available to initiate mentoring every semester.
 Students will also need to change mentors when faculty members are on sabbatical or other leave from the University (e.g., medical or parental leave).
 Of note, when mentoring is required, students must choose a mentor from the list or possible mentors provided.
 However, when mentoring is recommended or requested, students are not obligated to choose a mentor from the list provided and may pursue mentoring outside of the GPC (e.g., with a counselor, professional coach, community member, family member, friend, etc.).